-Steps for Electronic Payment: Applicant creates and sends an interac transfer through their online banking to Blake Giberson.
+Steps for Electronic Payment: Applicant creates and sends an e-Transfer through their online banking to Blake Giberson.
 They will also need to create a security question and password that we will need to receive the money.

 They then send another email to Blake Giberson, with their name, the security question and password, and what the payment is for (registration, records, etc).

 If you wish to submit a record form via mail, please email Glyn Moore to request a copy of the form.
 He will guide you through the application process.

 Electronic Club Affiliation Form.
 Please remember Clubs are registered from 1 Jan to 31 Dec each year.
 Clubs need to re-register each year.
 It is best to do this by the end of the year to have clubs available for next year.
 It takes time to get the information confirmed to publish on the website and in eSport.

 Records: Submit directly with the on-line records application.

 See bottom of page for Important Information Regarding Forms!